Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Go to all recources and search for route table
     - Click create route table
     - Add a Route by clicking `+ Route`
+        - Add route name, Address prefix (this is the netmask of the entire Vnet-this is because we want to cover all IP addresses)

 - Create a route so that all trafic must pass through a particular VM for inspection before it can go to the other VM, in other words no direct communication between the 2 VMs unless they pass through the inspecting VM.
 By establishing a custom routing table you are instructing the next "hop" for traffic to be the inspecting VM
 - Then you can associate the Custom route with the VMs